renatootescu/ETL-pipeline/README.md

 On the Graph View page you can see the dag running through its tasks after it has been unpaused and trigerred:

 <p align="center"><img src=https://user-images.githubusercontent.com/19210522/114459521-50c97f80-9be9-11eb-907a-3627a21d52dc.gif></p>

-A detailed breakdown on how the code works can be found in the python scripts [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) and [**sparkFiles/sparkProcess.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/sparkFiles/sparkProcess.py)

 ## Learning resources:
  - [Marc Lambreti](https://marclamberti.com/)